com-pas/compas-scl-xsd/README.md

 ## License
 The XSD schemas used are distributed under their [end user license agreement](./license/CC-EULA.pdf).

+Some of the files in this repository are subject to the CC-EULA License.
+Please check the [disclaimer](./src/main/resources/xsd/Disclaimer.md) to see what this means.

 ## How to use these XSD schemas
 The artifact is being hosted on our [Github Packages](https://github.com/orgs/com-pas/packages) platform.